apachecom/grammar_improved_index/README.md

 # Improved Grammar Index

-This project is the implementation of a grammar-based index [1].
+This project is the implementation of a grammar-based index proposed in [1].
+This index uses O(G lg n) bits and can find the occ occurrences of patterns P[1..m] in time O((m2 + occ)lg G).
 We implement the index and demonstrate its practicality compared to the state of the art, in highly repetitive text collections.

 [1] Claude, F., Navarro, G., & Pacheco, A. (2020).
 Grammar-Compressed Indexes with Logarithmic Search Time.